YomamaBanana/Image_Processing/README.md

 Although this program will run (hopefully), it has not been optimized nor has it been finialized.

+And them photos are from the [FLIR dataset](https://www.flir.com/oem/adas/adas-dataset-form/).

 # TO-DOs

 1. Enable objection detection.